rcrowley/talk-why-is-config-mgmt-ruby/slides.md

 # Despite their differences, Puppet and Chef both codify common systems administration tasks

-* That sounds like how people used to use Perl.
+* That sounds like how<br />people used to use Perl.